Gola Island

-The island was unpopulated as recently as 1996 but in recent years people have started to return.
-A ferry service operates during the holiday season and on request for the remainder of the year.
+It was unpopulated as late as 1996 but more recently people have started to return.
+A ferry service operates during the summer holiday season and on request for the remainder of the year.

 Description

 Gola Island is 1 km off the coast of Gweedore.
 Its many beaches and secluded bays attract visitors throughout the year.
 The island was populated up until the mid-1960s.
-Today most of the buildings on the island are derelict, but some have been renovated as holiday homes and the island is now inhabited for most of the year.
+Today most of the buildings on the island are derelict, but some have been renovated as holiday homes and the island has been inhabited for most of the year since 2002.

 The island terrain is mildly hilly with many bog road and sheep paths.
 At present, during the winter the only inhabitants on Gola are animals.
-Sheep and some shy goats tend to reside along the cliffs.
+Sheep and some goats tend to reside along the cliffs.
 To the back of the island, seabirds are numerous, with cormorants, shags, razorbills, guillemots as well as the odd passing gannet and skua.
 At the southern end of the near Port na Crin and the old school house, many shore species of bird can be admired such as the eider, oystercatcher, divers and various species of tern.